mitra42/webForth/docs/strings.md

 ## Overview

 Forth handles strings as characters stored in sequential bytes of its normal memory space.
-Typically there is no heap or automatically allocated memory as found in more abstract languages.
+Typically there is no heap, or automatically allocated memory as found in more abstract languages.

 Historically strings were always stored with the first byte being a count, immediately followed by the first character, and it was the address of the byte holding the count that was passed as an argument.
 These are known as *counted-strings*

-But the Forth2012 standard moved to preference an alternative where its an address, and count, that are passed to a function.
+But the Forth2012 standard moved to preference an alternative where it is an address, and count, that are passed to a function.

 webForth takes a hybrid approach - strings are stored in the count+bytes format, but